-- Note: Regulations 91.795 and 91.800 stipulate that an aircraft must not take off or land above the maximum all up weight of the aircraft from the AFM (or equivalent), or a more limiting weight due to the aircraft performance requirements specified in the Part 91 Manual of Standards. - 3.3.2 For LSA aeroplanes, although the manufacturer is required to provide performance information in the AFM/POH, it can be limited and lacking in detail compared to Part 23 certified aeroplanes.
+- 1. Paragraph 61.385(1)(e) of CASR states that the holder of a pilot licence is only authorised to exercise the privileges of the licence in an aircraft if the holder is competent in operating the aircraft, including applying aircraft performance data, including take-off and landing performance data, for the aircraft. - 2.
+Regulations 91.795 and 91.800 of CASR stipulate that an aircraft must not take off or land above the maximum all up weight of the aircraft from the AFM (or equivalent), or a more limiting weight due to the aircraft performance requirements specified in the Part 91 MOS. - 3.3.2 For LSA aeroplanes, although the manufacturer is required to provide performance information in the AFM/POH, it can be limited and lacking in detail compared to Part 23 certified aeroplanes.
 It may contain a proviso to the pilot that advises 'take-off and landing distances can depend on aircraft condition, environment and pilot skill'.
 The detail provided may not have been determined using tests of equivalent accuracy to the tests required by Part 23. - 3.3.3 As stated, some aircraft are not required to have performance data and, where there may be some information, it may not always be relevant to the actual operation being performed.
 Normally, performance data is determined by the aircraft builder at the time of testing.
 The tests to obtain the provided performance data are likely to lack the rigour and accuracy of tests required for an aeroplane certificated to Part 23. - 3.3.4 Although not within the scope of this AC, aeroplanes operated under Part 121 or 135 require factoring of performance data to provide appropriate safety margins regardless of whether the aeroplane has been certified under Part 23 or 25.
 Even if the requirements are already reflected in their take-off and landing performance charts, pilots must be familiar with any factoring applicable to their operation. - 3.3.5 Two examples of the factoring requirements applicable to larger or commercial aeroplanes are: - Most turbine-engine aeroplanes are required to take off from a runway that is the greater of 1.15 times the all-engines-operating take-off distance, or the one-engineinoperative accelerate-stop distance required (the distance used to establish V1). - Jet transports must land only on a runway which is at least 1.67 times the designated landing distance (DLD) (the FAA advise the DLD is not to exceed 60 per cent of the runway available, which amounts to the same factoring), with further allowances for wet runways.